lars-dreier/node-http-toolkit/README.md

 download.start();
 ```

-`resume()` continues an interrupted download instead of restarting it, sending a
+`resume()` continues an interrupted download, sending a `Range` header computed
-`Range` header computed from the bytes already on disk:
+from the bytes already on disk:

 ```ts
 download.resume();